Welcome to Preserve Ross Valley

 Summary:

-Marin Catholic High School has been a good neighbor for more than 60 years.
+Marin Catholic High School has been a community neighbor for more than 60 years.
 Daytime use of its athletic fields is accepted by our community, including Saturday use.
 And the school’s academic, athletic and social life has flourished under this arrangement.
 But now Marin Catholic is pursuing a project that could undo these long time friendly relations—solely for a purpose we do not believe is necessary.
 The installation of the lights will significantly change the use of its campus, and night-time use will be fundamentally detrimental to the quality of life in our community.

 Field light proposals have been attempted in the past as well: